danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 Customers are billed based on the total number of tokens utilised during the interaction, covering both input and output tokens.
 The cost per token remains consistent across different use cases and applications.
 This pricing structure ensures that the computational resources consumed by language models are appropriately considered, allowing for transparent cost estimation based on the complexity and length of text processed.

-### Prompt engineering and emergent abilities
+### Prompt Engineering and its Importance

-Prompt engineering is crucial for achieving high-quality results with LLMs and plays a pivotal role in uncovering their emergent abilities.
-By developing and optimising prompts, researchers can efficiently harness LLMs for various applications and research topics, gaining a deeper understanding of the models' capabilities and limitations \[@dair.aiPromptEngineeringGuide2023\].

-The process involves selecting appropriate text prompts, tuning the model's hyperparameters, and tailoring the prompt design to the model's capabilities.
-The primary objective is to provide sufficient context for high-quality results while avoiding incorrect or irrelevant outputs.
-Prompt engineering is particularly important in discovering emergent abilities, as it enables researchers to probe and explore the models' potential in novel and unexpected ways [@wei2022emergent].
+Prompt engineering plays a pivotal role in achieving high-quality results with LLMs such as GPT-4.
+This process involves the careful crafting and optimisation of text prompts that are used to instruct the model, as well as tuning the model's hyperparameters, for specific tasks or applications.
+The overarching aim is to provide a clear and context-rich instruction that elicits accurate, relevant, and comprehensive outputs from the model, while minimising the chance of incorrect or irrelevant responses \[@dair.aiPromptEngineeringGuide2023\].

+The quality of a prompt is paramount for two main reasons: First, it sets the stage for the model's response, influencing its understanding and interpretation of the task.
+Second, it can significantly impact the model's output, dictating its structure, content, and level of detail.
+In essence, prompt engineering is a vital skill for harnessing the capabilities of LLMs effectively and for a wide array of applications.

+### Emergent Abilities and the Role of Prompt Engineering

-Emergent abilities, which cannot be reliably inferred by merely extrapolating smaller models' performance, often become apparent only after the LLM has been publicly deployed.
+Prompt engineering also plays a key role in uncovering emergent abilities of LLMs.
+Emergent abilities are unique capabilities of these models that are not merely a direct function of their size or complexity, but rather manifest unexpectedly as the model scales.
+These abilities, which can't be reliably inferred by simply extrapolating the performance of smaller models, often become apparent only after the LLM has been publicly deployed and extensively probed with diverse prompts [@wei2022emergent].

 As researchers experiment with various prompts and explore different applications, they may uncover previously unnoticed capabilities.
 In this sense, prompt engineering serves as an essential tool for investigating the full potential of LLMs, leading to the discovery of emergent abilities and fostering a better understanding of their implications \[@wei2022emergent\].

-By carefully crafting prompts and iterating on them based on the model's responses, researchers can push the boundaries of LLMs and uncover emergent abilities that may not have been apparent otherwise.
-This iterative process allows for the identification of novel capabilities, contributes to the ongoing development of LLMs, and informs the design of future models.
+The discovery of emergent abilities through prompt engineering is an iterative process.
+By thoughtfully designing prompts, observing the model's outputs, and refining prompts based on the observed responses, researchers can push the boundaries of LLMs' capabilities.
+This process not only uncovers new applications but also contributes to the ongoing development of LLMs and informs the design of future models.

+### Zero-shot Prompting

+Zero-shot prompting is a technique used to elicit intelligent behaviour from LLMs like GPT-4 without any additional fine-tuning or training on task-specific data.
+The term 'zero-shot' implies that the model is being tested on a type of task it has not explicitly trained on before.
+Instead, it relies on the comprehensive and diverse training data it has been trained on to understand the task and generate a reasonable response.

+The main advantage of zero-shot prompting is that it allows the model to perform tasks it has not explicitly trained for, leveraging its vast knowledge base to understand and respond to diverse and novel situations.
+This feature makes zero-shot prompting a powerful tool for extracting knowledge and insights from LLMs.

+However, while zero-shot prompting can produce impressive results, it is not without limitations.
+It relies heavily on the quality and diversity of the model's training data, and there can be gaps in its knowledge or understanding, especially for very specific, niche, or recently-developed topics.
+Additionally, the quality of the output often hinges on the clarity and precision of the prompt, requiring careful crafting of prompts for best results.

+### The Chain-of-Thought Prompting and Self-Critique Approach

+Recent research highlights the effectiveness of a chain-of-thought prompting approach in improving the model's performance in reasoning tasks [@weiChainThoughtPrompting2022].
+This approach encourages the model to elaborate on its thought process, thereby providing more transparency and potentially leading to more accurate and reasoned outputs.

-Recent research points to significantly improved outcomes in reasoning tasks when models are prompted to produce a chain-of-thought [@weiChainThoughtPrompting2022; see also, @richardsAutoGPTAutonomousGPT42023; @weiArtificialStreamThought].
-A recent study took this approach a step further, tasking GPT-4 to self-critique its own outputs, further improving the quality of the results [@shinn2023reflexion].
+Taking this a step further, a recent study tasked GPT-4 to self-critique its own outputs, which led to further improvements in the quality of the results [@shinn2023reflexion].
+By prompting the model to review and critique its initial output, researchers can guide it towards refining its responses and potentially correcting any mistakes or oversights.

-In the current study, the Prompt Engineering Guide from @dair.aiPromptEngineeringGuide2023 was used as a valuable resource, offering a repository of state-of-the-art methods and techniques.
-This guide, combined with a thorough understanding of the models' inner workings and careful prompt engineering, enabled the effective exploration of emergent abilities and the leveraging of LLMs for qualitative research purposes.
+In the present study, these strategies and insights from the Prompt Engineering Guide by @dair.aiPromptEngineeringGuide2023 were used.
+This guide offers a repository of state-of-the-art methods and techniques for prompt engineering and has been instrumental in exploring emergent abilities and leveraging LLMs for qualitative research purposes.

-### Ethical Considerations
+### Ethical Considerations in the Application of Large Language Models
+As we contemplate the adoption of Large Language Models (LLMs) like GPT-4 in research practices, it is critical that we carefully consider the ethical dimensions of this enterprise.
+The use of such models introduces a set of unique ethical quandaries that must be thoroughly addressed to ensure the responsible and conscientious application of these technologies.

-Before embarking on the use of LLMs in research, it is imperative to acknowledge the ethical implications that they present.
-The dependability and precision of an LLM's responses are inherently tied to the quality of the data used in its training process.
-Consequently, these models have the potential to unintentionally reinforce the biases present in their training data.
-To effectively incorporate LLMs into humanities research, it becomes paramount to thoroughly examine these tools and devise strategies to mitigate potential biases.
+A core issue lies in the accuracy and trustworthiness of an LLM's responses, which are intrinsically linked to the quality and diversity of the data used in its training.
+Given that these models learn from vast volumes of data, they risk absorbing and replicating any biases present in their training material.
+Biased responses could have serious implications in a research context, potentially skewing analyses and leading to distorted or unfair conclusions.
+Consequently, researchers need to scrutinise the origins and characteristics of these models thoroughly and develop strategies to mitigate these embedded biases.

+It is also necessary to consider transparency when employing LLMs.
+Despite the astounding capability of these models to generate human-like text, the processes driving their decisions remain opaque.
+The 'black box' nature of these models could prove challenging in situations where we need to understand the reasoning behind a particular output.
+Developing methods for 'opening' this black box, or at least developing a more intuitive sense of how these models operate, is a pressing requirement.

-However, it is equally important to recognise that humans are not exempt from biases, which are influenced by their own 'training data', such as personal experiences, memories, and knowledge.
-As humanities researchers, we have a keen understanding of how our biases can shape our interpretation of the world.
-We are adept at navigating these intricate issues and can apply this critical thinking to the employment of LLMs.
+However, it is also crucial to recognise the parallels between LLMs and human cognition.
+Humans are not devoid of biases; our perceptions and interpretations are significantly influenced by our 'training data', composed of our personal experiences, cultural backgrounds, education, and a plethora of other factors.
+In the humanities, we have cultivated a sophisticated understanding of how these biases shape our interpretation of the world.
+We employ a range of methodological and epistemological strategies to critically engage with these biases, understand their influence, and, where possible, mitigate their impact.

-## Literature Review
-[INSERT TEXT]

-[INSERT TEXT]
+The same level of rigorous introspection and self-awareness should be applied when we employ LLMs.
+By acknowledging their limitations and potential for bias, and by understanding the opaque processes underpinning their operations, we can more responsibly utilise these powerful tools.
+This thoughtful approach to LLMs mirrors the humanistic tradition of ethical research and critical self-reflection, reinforcing the importance of these values even as we venture into new technological frontiers.

 ### Effects of simultaneous instruction overload on GPT-4 performance

-Opportunities for using this knowledge to remedy problems encountered in the present research will be covered later in the present chapter together with other opportunities for future research.
+An emergent complexity both from the findings of this study and recent research conducted after the data collection phase of the present research centres on GPT-4's difficulty in simultaneously managing multiple instructions.
+Mirroring a human tendency to become overwhelmed when faced with numerous tasks at once, GPT-4's performance appears to decline under similar circumstances.
+This understanding might illuminate why the model struggled to deliver satisfactory results when tasked with both generating critiques and iterating upon them within a single, comprehensive prompt [@hebenstreit2023automatically; @shinn2023reflexion].

+A notable exemplification of this challenge can be seen in the self-critique prompt from @hebenstreit2023automatically.
+The model was instructed to "Answer the question, then critique the answer.
+Based on the critique, reconsider the other answer options and give a single final answer."
+Intriguingly, in this situation, GPT-4's performance was on par with direct prompting, where the question was asked with no additional directives.
+This result contrasts sharply with expectations given that the self-critique strategy has previously demonstrated efficacy in enhancing results in various contexts, as observed by @shinn2023reflexion.

+Such findings suggest that while GPT-4 is indeed capable of tackling complex tasks, the amalgamation of several instructions into a single prompt seems to compromise its performance.
+Therefore, these insights underscore the urgency for further research to elucidate GPT-4's optimal conditions and develop more effective strategies for prompt design.
+The subsequent sections of this chapter will draw upon these insights to suggest potential remedies for the issues identified in this research and will also explore other future research opportunities.

 ## Methodology
 [INSERT TEXT]